Online Social Networks: Threats and Solutions: Threats

 \section{Threats}

-With the increasing usage of online social networks, many users have unknowingly become exposed to various threats, both on their privacy and on their security.
-These threats can be divided into two main categories (see Figure~\ref{fig:threats}).
-The first category relates to classic privacy and security threats, namely, threats that not only jeopardize OSN users but Internet users not using social networks as well (see Section~\ref{sec:classical}).
-The second category concerns modern OSN threats, namely, threats that are mostly unique to the environment of online social networks and which use the OSN infrastructure to endanger user privacy and security (see Section~\ref{sec:modern}).
-Further complicating the situation is the fact that today's attackers can, and often do, combine these two types of attacks in order to create a more sophisticated and lethal attack.
-In this section, we present in detail each of these types of threats.
-Furthermore, we appropriate a special focus on the urgent issues of misplaced trust of online ``friends'' and the resulting underlying threats to children who use these types of networks (see Section~\ref{sec:children}).
+With the increasing usage of \s{OSNs}, many users have unknowingly become exposed to threats both \s{to} their privacy and \s{to} their security.
+These threats can be divided into \s{four} main categories.
+The first category \s{contains} \textit{classic threats}, namely, \s{privacy and security} threats that not only jeopardize OSN users but \s{also} Internet users not using social networks (see Section~\ref{sec:classical}).
+The second category \s{covers} \textit{modern threats}, \s{that is}, threats that are mostly unique to the environment of \s{OSNs} and which use the OSN infrastructure to endanger user privacy and security (see Section~\ref{sec:modern}). \s{The third category consists of \textit{combination threats}, where we describe how today's attackers can, and often do, combine various types of attacks in order to create more sophisticated and lethal attacks (see Section~\ref{sec:combination})}. \s{The fourth and last category includes threats specifically targeting children who use social networks (see Section~\ref{sec:children}).}

+\s{ Fig.~\ref{fig:threats} diagrams all the specific threats listed in the following sections.
+The boundaries between all these categories of threats, however, can become blurred as techniques and targets often overlap.}